panpov/CDefense/README.md

 - Corner detection for Drawables has been added.
 - A draft of move_drawable() has been added.
 This is supposed to place a space at the Drawable's previous position and update it to the new position.
 It is currently not working as intended.
 There might be a problem with the refresh and update functions.
 - An Enemy class has been created and we are currently looking at how to move them individually but still keep track of all of them.

+-- Pan and Brett

+## May 5

+- Added a menu system that includes the title screen that has difficulty options and a pause menu that freezes the window and can be activated with 'p'.
+- Added documentation for all functions
+- Added more comments
+- Added Entity class to be a parent of player and enemy classes
+- Updated Drawable's move function to be consolidated into one function
+- We are going to change the premise of our game a bit.
+We're hoping to have enemies that pathfind the player.
+The main mechanic will either be shooting or maze running, we're not sure yet.

+-- Pan and Brett

+## May 6

+- Enemy now has a pathfinding method.
+This still has to be refined.
+- Game Window's get_input() method has been updated so that every time a player presses a key, the enemy does not also move.
+To achieve this, we watched tutorial 13 from the Making Snake in NCurses playlist.
+We will review how the code works so we can explain it in our comments.
+- Entity now has a get_speed() method for easier access.
+- We have started designing mazes.
+Our next task is to figure out how to have our game read them in.
+- We are beginning to design how the game ends and how enemies will catch the player.

+-- Pan and Brett

+## May 7

+- The premise of our game is back to the original: simplified Tyrian.
+- Enemy pathfinding has been refined.
+- We have added a shoot function.
+Any enemy that is hit by the laser dies.
+- Spawning multiple enemies has been handled with vectors.
+- Borders of the game window has been changed.
+Top side is made up of 'v' and bottom side is made up of '-'.
+- Damage detection has been added.
+If an enemy goes beyond the bottom of the screen or hits the player, the player's heath points decrease by one.
+- The game now ends if the player's health points are 0.
+- Miscellaneous get functions have been added for the Entity class.
+- A draft of the level read functionality has been implemented.
+This still has to be refined.

+-- Pan and Brett

+## May 8

+The project is complete, Yay!!

+To complete the project, we implemented the following changes today:
+- Fixed all memory leaks
+- Added powerups and implemented an operator to add them to a player
+- Powerups: Large beam and health bonus
+- Finished the read_waves() function.
+Making levels is very modular and easy for players too.
+- Made game run slightly smoother
+- Polished documentation

+-- Pan and Brett